Murrkeys/Murrkeys.github.io/_posts/2021-04-27-auto_process.md

 ### Conclusions

 In this post, I took a deep look at what process mining is and how it can be applied in a health setting.
 I illustrated a few use cases and also outlined how process mining could be automated and implemented in a healthcare setting.
-As data collection continues to grow, there will continue to be a huge opportunity to leverage process log files and apply data science techniques in healtcare.
+As data collection continues to grow, there will continue to be a huge opportunity to leverage process log files and apply data science techniques in healthcare.
 I hope this post was a useful introduction to these ideas, and sparked your interest!
 Please feel free to reach out and connect.